hikeventures/hikeventures.github.io/_posts/2014-03-04-best-fleece-jackets.markdown

 A good idea is also to combine a fleece jacket with a [wind jacket][5] since fleece jackets are not windproof.

-Which is the best fleece jacket for you?
-Leave a comment below.

 [1]:	http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/
 [2]:	http://www.hikeventures.com/best-windjackets/